Ashley-P/mytui/Documentation.md

     tui_button() creates a tButton struct and returns a pointer to it.
 It also creates a widget struct and assigns the parent argument to it.

+    calculate_min_size() Calculates the minimum size for each widget so that they can be drawn properly
 ---